Bus Accident Lawyers in Houston

 - Inadequate or non-existent Inspections (failure to inspect)

-If you or a loved one or your child have been the victim of a school bus accident injury or van accident injury anywhere in Texas, you should contact one of our Houston accident injury attorneys immediately so that they can be involved in the investigation of the cause and protect your rights.
+If you or a loved one or your child have been the victim of a school bus or commercial bus accident injury or van accident injury anywhere in Texas, you should contact one of the Houston bus accident lawyers at Fleming Law personal injury attorneys immediately so that they can be involved in the investigation of the cause and protect your rights.
 If you can’t make it to our offices, we will send an attorney to meet with you at a location convenient to you.